AndrewFreemantle/AdventOfCode.Common/README.md

 var point = new Point(x, y);
 ```

-### Utils / Algorithms
+### Utils & Algorithms

 #### Least Common Multiple <sup><a href="https://en.wikipedia.org/wiki/Least_common_multiple">Wikipedia</a></sup>
 > The smallest positive integer that is divisible by both a and b.
-Useful for finding the alignment of the simultaneous moving objects (gears, planets, loops/routes).
+Useful for finding the alignment of simultaneous moving objects (gears, planets, loops/routes).

 ``` csharp
 using AdventOfCode;